upsuper/MQTTWaker/README.md

 ## MQTT Commands

 The app subscribes to the configured MQTT topic and responds to these messages:
-- `on`: Turns on the device screen and optionally opens a URL
+- `ON`: Turns on the device screen and optionally opens a URL
-- `off`: Locks the device screen
+- `OFF`: Locks the device screen

 ## MQTT State Publishing

 The app will publish the current screen state to the configured publish topic:
-- `on`: Published when the screen turns on
+- `ON`: Published when the screen turns on
-- `off`: Published when the screen turns off
+- `OFF`: Published when the screen turns off

 The state is published as a retained message with QoS level 1 (at least once).
 To use this feature, simply configure a publish topic in the app settings.